abhishek-maurya576/EduReach/README.md

 ## 🚀 Features

+✅ **EduWise AI Companion** – Personalized learning assistant that adapts to your learning style (Visual, Auditory, Kinesthetic, Reading/Writing, or Simple).

+✅ **Customizable AI Personality** – Choose between Supportive, Challenging, or Socratic teaching approaches to match your preferences.

 ✅ **AI Tutor** – Get instant topic summaries, concept explanations, and learning resources with the Gemini AI integration.

 ✅ **Chat History** – Save and access your previous AI Tutor interactions for easy reference.